nils-schween/multipole-conv/README.md

   --include-l-factorial arg  Include l! from the Taylor expansion in the
                              definition of the Cartesian multipole moment
 ```

-To get started the most important options are `--degree, -d`, `--convention,c`
+To get started, the most important options are `--degree, -d`, `--convention,c`
 and `--cartesian`.

-The `-d` options expects an integer as argument and corresponds to the order of
+The `-d` option expects an integer as argument and corresponds to the order of
 the two multipole expansions.
 For example, if `multipole-conv` is called with
 the option `-d 2`, then it will provide you with the formulae which relate the
 quadrupole moment $Q\_{ij}^{(2)}$ with the corresponding spherical multipole
 moments of degree two, namely $q\_{2}^{m}$ where $m \in \\{-2,-1,0,1,2\\}$.

-The `-c` options expects a string as argument.
+The `-c` option expects a string as argument.
 All possible values are listed in
 the help text.
 This option is meant to ease the handling of the available
 options.
 Every "convention" represents a predefined collection of options.
 For
 example, the convention `jackson` represents a combination of options such that
 the definition of the (Cartesian) multipole moments and of the spherical
 multipole moments are in agreement with the definitions in Jackson's textbook
-"Classical Electrodynamics".
+"*Classical Electrodynamics*".

 The `--cartesian` option expects either 0 or 1.
-It is a switch.
-If it is one,
+If it is one, then the
-then the (Cartesian) multipole moments are given as a sum over the spherical
+(Cartesian) multipole moments are given as a sum over the spherical multipole
-multipole moments.
-And if it is 0 (which is the default), the `multipole-conv`
+moments.
+And if it is 0 (which is the default), the `multipole-conv` tool
-tool provides the user with expressions of the spherical multipole moments in
+provides the user with expressions of the spherical multipole moments in terms
-terms of the (Cartesian) multipole moments.
+of the (Cartesian) multipole moments.

 The other options are explained in detail in the section [Options](#options).

 An example call of `multipole-conv` would be

 ``` shell
 ./multipole-conv -d 2 -c jackson
 ```